 From the end of September (week 40 onwards) we have seen a large increase in cases and increasing cumulative confirmed cases, peaking during week 42.
 This is mainly due to increasing clusters, increasing community transmission and contact tracing within a variety of settings.
-However, from the end of October (week 43) to week 48 there has been a decrease in weekly cases.
+Although from the end of October (week 43) to week 48 there was a decrease in weekly cases, there has been an increase in cases from week 48 to week 49.